Buyer’s Guide: Video Tripods. Things You Should Know

 Monopod

-Monopods are useful for on-the-go quick and mobile shooting.
-They offer fast stabilization when accuracy isn’t the most important.
+Monopods are useful for quick, on-the-go, and mobile shooting.
+They offer fast stabilization when accuracy is less important.

-Monopods have easy adjustment locks on the legs, usually twist locks, not to mention they’re much lighter since you’re only carrying 1/3rd of the tripod in your hands.
+Monopods have easy-to-adjust leg locks, usually twist locks.
+They’re also much lighter since you’re only carrying one-third of the tripod in your hands.

 GorillaPod